petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

    chmod a+x *.sh
    ```

 Liferay's Tomcat support JAR is part of the DXP web application.
 DXP uses the JAR's file scanner.
-The JAR needs to be in the common class loader for DXP to use it.
+The JAR must be in the common class loader for DXP to use it.
 Provide Catalina access to the file by opening your `$CATALINA_BASE/conf/catalina.properties` file and adding this value to the beginning of the `common.loader` property's comma-separated value list:

 ```properties
 "${catalina.home}/webapps/ROOT/WEB-INF/lib/support-tomcat.jar",